C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 > PKA is also commonly known as cAMP-dependent protein kinase {...] as protein expression varies from cell type to cell type, the proteins that are available for phosphorylation will depend upon the cell in which PKA is present.
 Thus, the effects of PKA activation vary.

 and may lead to a dystonia of *PKA* [gene regulation][gene regulation] in the *Hippocampus*, *cerebellum* and *basal ganglia*.
 [Specifically affected][cannabinoid-pathway] are: PRKAR1A, PRKAR1B, PRKAR2A, PRKAR2B, PRKACA, PRKACB and PRKACG.

-I don't know anything about neurobiology yet.
-This article is just a primer; a compilation of basic neurobiological knowledge gathered from the internet.
-If you're interested in these topics, you probably already know most of what's being mentioned from here on.

->!
-Spoiler: It's mostly Wikipedia.

 ## First Messenger - Ligand
 In  [biochemistry](https://en.wikipedia.org/wiki/Biochemistry "Biochemistry")  and  [pharmacology](https://en.wikipedia.org/wiki/Pharmacology "Pharmacology"), a  **ligand**  is a substance that forms a  [complex](https://en.wikipedia.org/wiki/Complex_(chemistry) "Complex (chemistry)")  with a  [biomolecule](https://en.wikipedia.org/wiki/Biomolecule "Biomolecule")  to serve a biological purpose.
 In protein-ligand binding, the ligand is usually a molecule which produces a signal by binding to a  [site](https://en.wikipedia.org/wiki/Binding_site "Binding site")  on a target  [protein](https://en.wikipedia.org/wiki/Protein "Protein").
 The binding typically results in a change of  [conformational isomerism](https://en.wikipedia.org/wiki/Conformational_isomerism "Conformational isomerism")  (conformation) of the target protein.
 In DNA-ligand binding studies, the ligand can be a small molecule, ion,[[1]](https://en.wikipedia.org/wiki/Ligand_(biochemistry)#cite_note-1)  or protein[[2]](https://en.wikipedia.org/wiki/Ligand_(biochemistry)#cite_note-2)  which binds to the  [DNA double helix](https://en.wikipedia.org/wiki/Nucleic_acid_double_helix "Nucleic acid double helix").
 The relationship between ligand and binding partner is a function of charge, hydrophobicity, and molecular structure.
 The instance of binding occurs over an infinitesimal range of time and space, so the rate constant is usually a very small number.